calemdar/tune-mountain-input/README.md

 // reset bindings to an array of new actions manager.setBinding('a', ['Action3']);
 // if the key 'a' is pressed, only 'Action3' will be emitted

+// to unbind an action simply run manager.setBinding('a', null);
+// if the key 'a' is pressed, nothing will be emitted
 ```

 In order to handle an action event you may create an observer by subscribing to the action observable.
 See example